bryhlee/bryhlee.github.io/blog/_posts/2024-03-15-dynamic-rope-system.md

 $$ \sum \vec{F} = \sum_{i=1}^{n} \vec{F}_{\text{tension}, i} + \vec{F}_{\text{gravity}} $$

-We can represent the difference in time beteween each tick as $\Delta t$.
-Then, we derive our final displacement using derivatives of Newton's law, $F=ma$.
+We can represent the difference in time between each tick as $\Delta t$.
+Then, we determine our final displacement using equations derived from Newton's law, $F=ma$.

 $$ a = \frac{F}{m} $$